syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 **Cancel or Reset selection**

-Text selection can be either cancelled or reset by using the below given methods.
+Text selection can be either cancel or reset by using the below given methods.

 <table>
 <tr>